SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/about.md

 * Visiting Student in Business School, the Chinese University of Hong Kong (2019.07)
 * M.S. in Traffic and Transportation Engineering, Central South University (2021.09-)
 * PG Visiting Student at the Department of Civil and Environmental Engineering, the Hong Kong University of Science and Technology (2023.08-2023.12)
+* PhD student at the Department of Civil and Environmental Engineering, the Hong Kong University of Science and Technology (2024.09-now)

 Academic Services
 =================

-Reviewer of ACM Computing Surveys, IEEE Transactions on Intelligent Transportation Systems, Cities.
-Complex & Intelligent Systems, Journal of Advanced Transportation, The Journal of Supercomputing, Plos ONE, IEEE Access, IET Networks, World Transport Convention (WTC), COTA CICTP.
+Reviewer of ACM Computing Surveys, IEEE Transactions on Intelligent Transportation Systems, Cities, Complex & Intelligent Systems, Journal of Advanced Transportation, The Journal of Supercomputing, Plos ONE, IEEE Access, IET Networks, World Transport Convention (WTC), COTA CICTP.

 # Awards